jmgandarias/jmgandarias.github.io/content/teaching/courses/index.md

 ---
 title: University Courses
-summary: Lectures given at the University of Malaga
+summary: List of courses given at the University of Malaga
 tags:
 date: '2024-12-01'